 Categories

 There are certain medical conditions that affect the kidneys, liver or blood that can also cause reduced saliva production.
 This can also be the result of oral or pharyngeal cancer.

-If you have been struggling with dry mouth issues in Pell City, Alabama, and you need help identifying the source, you can always call 205-473-0044 to set up a consultation with your dentist, Dr. Scott Barnett, at Pell City Dental Center PC.
+If you have been struggling with dry mouth issues in Pell City, Alabama, and you need help identifying the source, you can always call 205-473-0044 to set up a consultation with your dentist, Dr. Scott Barnett, at Pell City Dental.

+Categories